Oracle AppsLab is one of my longest standing and favourite blogs.

 When I read this recent post announcing a new version of Oracle Connect (an internal networking initiative within Oracle behind the corporate firewall), my immediate reaction was: ‘Why did he post this to the AppsLab blog ?
 Why on earth would this possibly be relevant, or of interest, to non Oracle employees ?’

-Then I realised such internal developments are of interest to a wider audience as it demonstrates Oracle’s committment to ‘Web 2.0’ technologies.
+Then I realised such internal developments are of interest to a wider audience as it demonstrates Oracle’s commitment to ‘Web 2.0’ technologies.

 I also pondered how long it would have taken me to find out about this upgrade if I wasn’t subscribed to the AppsLab blog.